Afrasiab

-In Iranian legend, Afrasiab (افراسياب afrāsiyāb; Frāsiyāv, Frāsiyāk), also known as Fraŋrasyan, is the mythical king and hero of Turan.
-He is the main antagonist of the Persian epic Shahnameh, written by Ferdowsi.
+In Iranian legend, Afrasiab (افراسياب afrāsiyāb; Frāsiyāv, Frāsiyāk), also known as Fraŋrasyan, is the king and hero of Turan in Iranian national history.
+He is the main antagonist of the Iranians in the Persian epic Shahnameh, written by Ferdowsi.

 Name and origin

 The oldest attested form of the name is the Avestan Fraŋrasyan, which Émile Benveniste derived from *fra-hrasya- 'to make disappear, to fell, to destroy'.
 This etymology is connected with a myth in which Afrasiab holds back rain.
 The Persian form of the name is derived from a version of the name which ends in āb 'water' (*Frahrasyāpa- > *Frārasyāp > Frāsīāb).

 In the Avesta

 The oldest mention of Afrasiab is found in the Avesta, where he is called Fraŋrasyan.
 Although the Avesta does not present his story in a single coherent narrative, it is alluded to numerous times in the so called Legendary Yashts.
 In these hymns, he is already presented as the King of the Turanians and archenemy of the Iranians.
 His common epithet mairya- (deceitful, villainous) can be interpreted as meaning an evil man.
 He lived in a subterranean fortress made of metal, called Hanakana.

 According to the Aban Yasht, he sacrificed to Anahita to obtain the royal glory of the Kayanians.
-According to the Gosh Yasht and Zamyad Yasht, however, Anahita instead granted Kavi Haosravah his wish to slay him.
+According to the Gosh Yasht and Zamyad Yasht; however, Anahita instead granted Kavi Haosravah his wish to slay him.
 This is achieved with the help of Haoma, who overcomes and delivers him to Kavi Haosravah.
 He is slain near the Čīčhast (possibly either referring to Lake Hamun in Sistan or some unknown lake in today's Central Asia).